APIYOJENNIFER/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Print the alphabet in lowercase, and then in uppercase, followed by a new line
 4. Print all letters except q and e
-5. Print all single digit numbers of base 10 starting from 0, followed by a new line
+5. Print all single digit numbers of base 10 starting from 0, followed by a new line 6.
+7. Print the lowercase alphabet in reverse, followed by a new line